bioatmosphere/microbiome-drought-legacy/README.md

 # microbiome-drought-legacy

-A theorectical investigation into drought legacy formation mechanisms and influencing factors using [**DEMENTpy**](https://bioatmosphere.github.io/DEMENTpy/).
+A theorectical investigation into drought legacy formation mechanisms and influencing factors in soil microbial systems using [**DEMENTpy**](https://bioatmosphere.github.io/DEMENTpy/).